 Thrift Savings Plan Match Information

-Although TSP is not considered a financial institution, the match results are returned to states quarterly in the same record used for sending matches resulting from the Multistate Financial Institution Data Match (MSFIDM) program.
+Although the TSP is not considered a financial institution, the match results are returned to states quarterly in the same record used for sending matches resulting from the Multistate Financial Institution Data Match (MSFIDM) program.
 All states currently receive MSFIDM data via the Federal Case Registry "MC" Record.
 There is no additional cost for states to receive these matches.

 TSP will accept child support orders signed by a judge or authorized agent of the child support enforcement agency.
 Due to feedback from states, TSP has issued a revised notice that states may opt to use to freeze and seize TSP accounts.
-The Thrift Saving Plan TSP-CS-1 form (attached) may be used in lieu of or in conjunction with your state specific form, and includes all required information necessary for TSP to process the order.
+The Thrift Saving Plan TSP-CS-1 form may be used in lieu of or in conjunction with your state specific form, and includes all required information necessary for TSP to process the order.
 For detailed procedural information regarding TSP's legal process, please see Thrift Savings Plans Court Orders and Powers of Attorney.